One World, One People: Title change

 The end of the episode changes the series' title to Captain America and the Winter Soldier.
 Skogland noted there was "a lot of conversation" in regards to changing the title, such as where it would be placed in the episode, its subtlety, and its design; she believed Feige had suggested it appear at the end of the episode.
-Though "Winter Soldier" is retained in the new title, Spellman believed Barnes had "slayed that dragon", saying by the end of the series Barnes had "shed the burden of the Winter Soldier", found a family with Wilson, and felt what it was like to be a hero for the first time, believing Barnes was "now free to become something amazing".
-Spellman hoped the audience would "forget" how the title card appeared "as being an indicator of a commitment from Marvel".
-A version of the title was made to say "Captain America and the White Wolf" to reflect Barnes' character development in the series, but Spellman believed Marvel wanted to retain some of the original title and if both names were changed, "it might not have been as emotional of a landing because it’s too much math and too much evolution".
+Though "Winter Soldier" is retained in the new title, Spellman believed Barnes had "slayed that dragon", and had "shed the burden of the Winter Soldier".
+Arguing that the character found a family with the Wilsons, and felt what it was like to be a hero for the first time, believing Barnes was "now free to become something amazing".
+Spellman hoped the audience would disregard how the title card appeared "as being an indicator of a commitment from Marvel".
+A version of the title was made to say "Captain America and the White Wolf" to reflect Barnes' character development in the series, but Spellman believed Marvel wanted to retain some of the original title.
+He argued that if both names were altered it would not have had the intended emotional impact that he was hoping for, as it would have been too detached from the original.